dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-12-level-13.md

 binary: POSIX tar archive (GNU)
 ```

-We see that the data is saved in an tar archive.
-For extracting an tar file we use the `tar` command.
-The `-r` flag is used to specify that we what to extract the data and `-f` flag is used to specify the filename
+We see that the data is saved in a tar archive.
+For extracting a tar file we use the `tar` command.
+The `-r` flag is used to specify that we what to extract the data and the `-f` flag is used for specifying the filename

 ```
 bandit12@bandit:/tmp/random_dir$ tar -xf binary